Michael Hannan : Represented Artist

 Michael Hannan (b.
 1949) is a composer, performer and music researcher based in Nimbin in Northern New South Wales, Australia.
 He studied musicology at the University of Sydney and was awarded a PhD in 1979.
 In 1980 he undertook postgraduate studies in composition with Peter Sculthorpe, with whom he had also worked as an assistant from 1969-1971 and later as a composition collaborator on film, theatre and radio projects

 The main inspiration for Hannan's work is the sounds of nature, particularly birdcalls, and he has written dozens of pieces, including the monumental Resonances I-IV (1987-1997), that employ transcriptions of the calls of the pied butcherbird and other Australian songbirds.
 As a composer Hannan is primarily interested in the complexities of natural sounds and complex combinations of instrumental timbres.

-His creative practice extends to garden design and the creation of outdoor sonic environments.
+Hannan's creative practice extends to garden design and the creation of outdoor sonic environments.
 The three-acre garden he developed with his partner Sue Boardman is his largest work and has been featured in Australia's Open Garden Scheme and on the ABC TV program, Gardening Australlia.
 Since 2014 Hannan has also developed a visual arts practice, exhibiting in the NSW Northern Rivers region, in Geelong VIC and in Rylstone (NSW)

 Hannan was Associate Professor of Contemporary Music at Southern Cross University (1989-2005) and Professor (2006-2014).
 Currently he is Adjunct Professor in the School of Arts and Social Sciences at Southern Cross University.
 He was a member of the Music Fund of the Australia Council from 1999 to 2002, Chair of the Music Council of Australia from 2003 to 2004 and Chair of the ISME Commission for the Education of the Professional Musician from 2004 to 2006 and 2008 to 2010.